 Your child will feel most comfortable if they are able to stick to their usual routine.
 Let your sitter know what time bedtime is.
 Tell them about any favourite toys or comforters.
 If there is a favourite bedtime book, make sure you leave it out somewhere easy to find.

-Enjoy your time off
+Enjoy your time off from childcare

 You’ve gone to all the effort of securing a reliable and trustworthy babysitter to ensure that your little one is well looked after.
 Now make sure you make the most of your time off and enjoy your night out.
 After all, you deserve it!